On Episodes, Prototypical Networks, and Few-shot Learning: Comparing to other PN implementations

 \subsection{Few-shot classification during evaluation}

 Once $f_\theta$ has been trained, there are many possible ways to perform few-shot classification during evaluation.
-In this paper, we consider three simple approaches that are particularly aligned for embeddings learned via metric-based losses such as Eq.~\ref{eq:proto_loss} or Eq.~\ref{eq:NCA}.
+In this paper we consider three simple approaches that are particularly intuitive for embeddings learned via metric-based losses like the ones described in Sec.~\ref{sec:losses}.
+Note that, in the 1-shot case, all the evaluation methods considered coincide.